Stuart Hamblen: Music

-In 1955, Hamblen had a hit single with "Open Up Your Heart (And Let the Sunshine In)" b/w "The Lord is Counting on You", along with his family under the name The Cowboy Church Sunday School.
+In 1955, Hamblen had a hit single with "Open Up Your Heart (And Let the Sunshine In)" (B-side "The Lord is Counting on You"), performed along with his family under the name "The Cowboy Church Sunday School."
 Hamblen was accompanied by wife Suzy, daughters Veeva Suzanne and Obee Jane (Lisa), and two of the girls' friends.
-The song was recorded at the 33 RPM speed so that it sounds like children singing at the normal 7-inch single phonograph speed of 45 RPM.
+The song was recorded at the phonograph speed of 33 RPM so that, played back at the normal 7-inch–single speed of 45 RPM, it sounds like children singing.
 The tune hit No. 8 on the Billboard Hot 100 pop charts in 1955.
 "Open Up Your Heart (And Let the Sunshine In)" was sung on an episode of the television cartoon series The Flintstones in the mid-1960s by characters Pebbles and Bamm-Bamm.

-Hamblen wrote the lyrics to the Christmas cult favorite, "Hardrock, Coco and Joe".
-An animated Christmas cartoon based on the song was created in the mid-1950s.
+Hamblen wrote the lyrics to the Christmas cult favorite "Hardrock, Coco and Joe".
+An animated Christmas cartoon short based on the song was created in the mid-1950s.
 Its running time is about 2 minutes and 45 seconds.
 The full title is Hardrock, Coco and Joe - The Three Little Dwarfs, but is commonly called Hardrock, Coco and Joe, after the song title.

-One of Hamblen's few secular songs to become popular was "(Remember Me) I'm the One Who Loves You," recorded by Ernest Tubb, Jimmy Dean, Red Foley, and others, and made into a gold record by Dean Martin in a 1965 Reprise recording.
+One of Hamblen's few secular songs to become popular was "(Remember Me) I'm the One Who Loves You", recorded by Ernest Tubb, Jimmy Dean, Red Foley and others, and made into a gold record by Dean Martin in a 1965 Reprise recording.

-The Hamblen family participated in the Pasadena Rose Parade for many years riding Peruvian Paso horses.
+The Hamblen family participated in the Pasadena Rose Parade for many years, riding Peruvian Paso horses.

-At Mr. Hamblen's well-attended funeral in Los Angeles, a recording of Mr. Hamblen's was played; Billy Graham gave the eulogy.
-He is buried at Forest Lawn Memorial Park.
+At Hamblen's well-attended funeral in Los Angeles, a recording of his was played; Billy Graham gave the eulogy.
+Hamblen is buried at Forest Lawn Memorial Park-Hollywood Hills.

 The Stuart Hamblen Collection, which includes Hamblen's original sound recordings, resides at the University of North Carolina at Chapel Hill within the Southern Folklife Collection.

 Awards

-Hamblen was inducted into the Nashville Songwriters Hall of Fame in 1970, was presented the ACM Pioneer Award 1972, received the Gene Autry Golden Boot Award 1988, and was inducted into Texas Country Music Hall of Fame 2001.
+Hamblen was inducted into the Nashville Songwriters Hall of Fame in 1970, was presented the ACM Pioneer Award 1972, received the Gene Autry Golden Boot Award 1988, and was inducted into the Texas Country Music Hall of Fame 2001.
 He later received a star on Hollywood's Walk of Fame.
 He was inducted into the Gospel Music Hall of Fame in 1994 and the Western Music Hall of Fame in 1999.

-Jefferson, Texas (near Hamblen's birth home of Kelleyville, Texas) celebrates "Stuart Hamblen Days" each year, with a bronze plaque dedication taking place in the city park in 1998, sponsored by a local opera house.
+Jefferson, Texas (near Hamblen's birth home of Kelleyville, Texas), celebrates "Stuart Hamblen Days" each year.
+A bronze plaque dedication took place in the city park in 1998, sponsored by a local opera house.